HPS masthead

 Thank you for your question.
 It would be difficult to estimate how much radiation exposure your sister-in-law or her baby received, but I can say that it would not have been enough to cause health effects for either one.

-The only radiation she would have been exposed to would have been scatter radiation and, depending on how close she was to the CT scanner, this was probably about one percent or less of the radiation dose her son received.
+The only radiation she would have been exposed to would have been scatter radiation and, depending on how close she was to the CT scanner, this was probably about 1% or less of the radiation dose her son received.
 It would have been very small and even smaller if she were not very close to the scanner.

 I would recommend, however, that should she ever have to be in the room again while an x ray is being taken, she request a lead apron whether she is pregnant or not.
 In the United States, it is a requirement for anyone in the room.